Ignatius997/WWW_blok1/enhanced_markdown.md

 ### Duckduckgo results about Bishop’s Opening

-The Bishop's Opening is a chess opening that begins with the moves: .
-1. e4 e5 2.
-Bc4.
-White attacks Black's f7-square and prevents Black from advancing the d-pawn to d5.
-By ignoring the beginner's maxim "develop knights before bishops", White leaves their f-pawn unblocked, preserving the possibility of f2-f4..
-The f2-f4 push gives the Bishop's Opening an affinity with the King's Gambit .
+Learn about the chess opening that begins with 1.e4 e5 2.Bc4, and its variations and history.
+Find out how White attacks Black's f7-square and prevents d5, and how Black can respond with different moves.

 Video:
 [![](https://tse1.mm.bing.net/th?id=OVP.wwloTtBU9ilMVY1UU7fvFgHgFo&pid=Api)](https://www.youtube.com/watch?v=Qb3PWiIbIJs)